Cyberdada/weather2/README.md

 https://api.weatherapi.com/v1/

-add .env to gitignore
+add a file called .env to gitignore

-add .envFile and key to weather api in following format:
+in .env file add key to weather api in following format:
 NG_APP_WEATHER_KEY="*******************************"

 This is my playground project.